Absolute gradings on ECH and Heegaard Floer homology: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:hf}, we review the definition Heegaard Floer homology, using Lipshitz's cylindrical reformulation, and the absolute grading on it.
-We explain how to compute its ``hat''-version from a page of an open book decomposition, following~\cite{cgh0}.
-We also prove that $\psi'$ preserves the grading.
-In Section~\ref{sec:ech}, we recall the definition of ECH and its absolute grading.
-We explain its ``hat''-version and the relationship between ECH and open book decompositions.
-We show how to construct the map $\psi$ and we prove that it preserves the grading.
-In Section~\ref{sec:thm}, we recall some of the steps to construct the isomorphism $\widetilde{\Phi}$ and we finish the proof of Theorem~\ref{mainthm}.
+In Section~\ref{sec:abs}, we review the definitions of chain complexes of Heegaard Floer homology and ECH and the absolute grading on them.
+We explain how the chain complexes $\widehat{CF}(S,\ba,\varphi(\ba))$ and $ECC_{2g}(N_{(S,\varphi)},\lambda)$ are obtained from an open book decomposition and how the absolute grading is defined on them.
+We also show that $\psi'$ preserves the grading.
+In Section~\ref{sec:thm}, we recall some of the steps to construct the isomorphism $\widetilde{\Phi}$ and we prove that it preserves the absolute grading.
+This is the core of the proof of Theorem \ref{mainthm}.
+Finally, in Section \ref{sec:det}, we recall the construction of the map $\psi$ and we prove that it preserves the grading, finishing the proof of Theorem \ref{mainthm}.